Bump on Head: 9 Causes, Treatment & When to See a Doctor

 Hives, or urticaria, is an allergic reaction that affects the skin.
 It is usually associated with itchy red bumps that become swollen.
 Urticaria can also affect the scalp, and can cause small bumps that are very itchy.

-What to do: Treatment for urticaria is prescribed by a dermatologist and can be involve the use of antihistamines, like loratadine, or corticosteroids, like prednisone, to relieve itching and swelling.
+How to treat: Treatment for urticaria is prescribed by a dermatologist and can be involve the use of antihistamines, like loratadine, or corticosteroids, like prednisone, to relieve itching and swelling.
 Learn more about the symptoms of hives and how they are treated.

 6. Basal cell carcinoma